Argonon

-Argonon is an independent media group founded in 2011 by James Burstall, the CEO of Leopard Films.
-Argonon has offices in London, Los Angeles, New York, Liverpool, Oklahoma, and Glasgow.
-The group produces and distributes factual entertainment, documentary, reality, entertainment, arts, drama, and children's programming for various television networks and channels worldwide, although they focus on the UK, US, and Canadian markets.
-Argonon produces shows such as The Masked Singer UK (ITV), Worzel Gummidge (BBC One), Dispatches (Channel 4), Attenborough and the Mammoth Graveyard (BBC One), House Hunters International (HGTV) and Hard Cell (Netflix).
+Argonon Ltd is an independent media production & distribution group founded in 2011 by James Burstall, the CEO of Leopard Films.
+Argonon has offices in London, Los Angeles, New York, Oklahoma, and Glasgow.
+The group produces and distributes factual entertainment, documentary, reality, arts, drama, and children's programming for various television networks and channels worldwide, although they focus on the UK, US, and Canadian markets.
+Argonon produces shows such as The Masked Singer UK (ITV), Worzel Gummidge (BBC One), Hard Cell (Netflix), Dispatches (Channel 4), Attenborough and the Mammoth Graveyard (BBC One) and House Hunters International (HGTV).

 History

+Argonon Group was established in May 2011 when Leopard Films alongside its drama production arm Leopard Drama, New York-based American production division Leopard USA and the company's international distribution arm Leopard International had joined forces with London-based multi-media entertainment production company Remedy Productions into forming a new independent production group as Leopard Films became the factual production label of the new group and Remedy Productions became the group's entertainment label whilst the former's international arm Leopard Distribution was renamed to Argonon Distribution to reflect the establishment of Argonon & would be the main distribution for programmes produced by Argonon's companies as Leopard Films' founder & president James Burstall became the president of the newly formed production group Argonon.